Enumerating models of DNF faster: breaking the dependency on the formula size: Enumerating models of monotone DNF

+We use the algorithm of Theorem~\ref{thm:best_average_delay}, with a slight change in the datastructure used to represent $D[\tau]$, using the fact that it is monotone and we do not need to deal with the sign of the literals.
+Instead of representing each term of $D$ by its literals in order, we represent it by the variables which do not appear in the term in order.
+That is a term is represented by the complementary term.
+The complementary terms are stored in a trie to represent $D$ and we have a $O(mn)$ preprocessing to compute this trie.

+During the algorithm, a variable may appear in all terms and thus do not appear in the trie of complementary terms.
+Such a variable must be set to one.
+We assume that the registers holding the value of each variable in the model to output are always set to $1$ when the variable is not yet fixed.
+Hence, we can forget about such a variable in the algorithm, since its value is always correct in the output.

-\begin{theorem} The models of a monotone DNF can be enumerated with average delay $O(\log(mn))$ and polynomial space. \end{theorem} \begin{proof} First remark that when a term contains $n-k$ variables, it has $2^k$ models and the formula has at least as many models.
-Hence, in the algorithm of Theorem~\ref{thm:best_average_delay}, when we distribute the cost of $D[\tau]$ over all solutions , we consider two cases.
-First when $D[\tau]$ has $n_{\tau}$ variables and there is a term with $n_{\tau}-k$ variables such that $k > \log(|D[\tau]|) + 2\log(n)$.
-Then $D[\tau]$ has at least $2^k$ models which is larger than $|D[\tau]|n^2$.
-As a consequence, the charge of $\tau$ on the models of $D[\tau]$ is $1/n$.
-The total cost charged to such a model by all its ancestors of this type is bounded by $1$.
+Remark that when a term contains $n-k$ variables, it has $2^k$ models and the formula has at least as many models.
+In the algorithm of Theorem~\ref{thm:best_average_delay}, assume that $D[\tau]$ has $n_{\tau}$ variables and there is a term with $n_{\tau}-k$ variables such that $k > \log(|D[\tau]|) + 2\log(n)$.
+Hence, $D[\tau]$ has at least $2^k$ models which is larger than $|D[\tau]|n^2$.
+We can charge the cost of of modifying $D[\tau]$ at node $\tau$ over all these models, hence each model is charged $1/n$.
+The total cost charged to each model by all its ancestors of this type is thus bounded by $1$.

 Now assume that for some partial assignment $\tau$, all terms in $D[\tau]$ contain more than $n_{\tau}-k$ literals, with $k = \log(|D[\tau]|) + 2\log(n)$.
-Then we change the encoding of the formula, using the fact that it is montone and we do not need to deal with the sign of the literals.
-Instead of representing each term of $D$ by its variables in order, we represent it by the variables which do not appear in the term in order.
+Hence, in our representation of the trie by the variables not appearing in the term, each literal is represented by a path in the tree of size at most $k$.

-The complementary terms are stored in a trie.
-The algorithm works from this point on as the one in Theorem~\ref{thm:best_average_delay} on this new data structure.
-The complexity of the operation to get the subformulas are the same as with the tree of terms, and depends in the same way on the number of terms of the subformulas.
-However, it only manipulates complement of terms of size $k$ hence the average complexity is in $O(k)$, that is $O(\log(m) + \log(n))$ which proves the proposition. \end{proof}
+The complexity of the operation to get the representation of the subformulas are the same as with the tree of terms, and depends in the same way on the number of terms of the subformulas.
+However, it only modifies the trie of complementary terms of size $k$ instead of $n_{tau}$ and the number of models is as large as $m_{\tau}$ the number of terms instead of $m_{tau}^{\gamma}$.
+Hence, the charge of each model for these operations is bounded by $O(k)$, by the same analysis as in Theorem~\ref{thm:best_average_delay}.

+As a conclusion, the average complexity is in $O(k)$, that is in $O(\log(mn))$ which proves the proposition. \end{proof}